allebb/hooker/README.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/allebb/hooker/stable/utils/auto-install-conductor.sh)"
 ```

+> Hooker is fully self-contained in a single script (it doesn't have any external dependency and therefore doesn't't require the need to pull dependencies from Composer or ``include`` a ton of external scripts) so if you wish to include this single script into an existing project simple copy the ``hooker.php`` file and update the default values within this file to your needs.

 #### Creating the new virtualhost directory

-In this example, we'll create a new Nginx vhost configuration, first we need to create a hosting directory to host
+In this example, we'll create a new Nginx vhost configuration on an Ubuntu Linux server and use the default ``www-data`` user (for simplicity and demonstration purposes).

-our ``hooker.php`` file:
+First we need to create a hosting directory to host our ``hooker.php`` file:

 ```shell
 sudo -u www-data mkdir /var/www/hooker